RHS Growing Guides

 Harvesting

-Harvest cabbages once they have formed a firm head that’s the size you want.
-It’s a good idea to harvest every other cabbage along the row initially, to let the remainder grow larger.
-Mature cabbages can be left standing for a few weeks, but will eventually deteriorate so check them regularly.
-Winter cabbages generally stand for longer in good condition.
+You can harvest cabbages all year round if you sow a selection of spring, summer, autumn and winter varieties.
+Plants generally take about four to six months to reach maturity, depending on the type, and are ready once they’ve formed a firm head that’s the size you want.
+If you harvest every other cabbage along the row initially, this allows the remaining ones to grow larger, if need be.
+Mature cabbages can be left standing for a few weeks, but will eventually deteriorate, so check them regularly.

 To harvest, cut through the stem just above ground level with a sharp knife.
 With spring and summer cabbages, if you then score a 1cm (½in) deep cross in the stump, they should go on to produce a second, smaller cabbage.
 Once the crop is finished, dig out the stumps to deter the spread of brassica diseases.

-Cabbages can be eaten raw or cooked, and are a key ingredient in many delicious dishes, including sauerkraut, coleslaw and kimchi.
+Cabbages can be eaten raw or cooked, and are a key ingredient in many popular dishes, including coleslaw, sauerkraut and kimchi.
 They are great in stir-fries and easy to sauté or steam, and can be used in soups, stews and other hearty meals.
 As well as being tasty, cabbage is rich in vitamins, minerals, antioxidants and fibre.

-Cabbages are best eaten fresh, but can be stored in a plastic bag in the fridge for up to a week.
+Cabbages are best eaten soon after harvesting but will keep well in the fridge for at least a week.
 Some winter cabbages can be stored for several months in a cool, dry, frost-free place.

 8